awsdocs/amazon-s3-developer-guide/doc_source/crr-walkthrough1.md

 # Example 1: Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account<a name="crr-walkthrough1"></a>

 In this example, you set up cross\-region replication \(CRR\) where source and destination buckets are owned by the same AWS accounts\.
-Examples are provided for using the Amazon S3 console, the AWS Command Line Interface \(AWS CLI\), and the the AWS SDK for Java and AWS SDK for \.NET\.
+Examples are provided for using the Amazon S3 console, the AWS Command Line Interface \(AWS CLI\), and the AWS SDK for Java and AWS SDK for \.NET\.

 **Topics**

 ## Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account \(Console\)<a name="crr-ex1-console"></a>

-For step\-by\-step instructions, see [How Do I Add a Cross\-Region Replication \(CRR\) Rule to an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-crr.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For step\-by\-step instructions, see [How Do I Add a Cross\-Region Replication \(CRR\) Rule to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-crr.html) in the *Amazon Simple Storage Service Console User Guide*\.
 This topic provides instructions for setting replication configuration when buckets are owned by same and different AWS accounts\.

 ## Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account \(AWS CLI\)<a name="crr-ex1-cli"></a>